2Tiny2Scale/ScaleTail/services/netbox/README.md

 ## Netbox

-[Netbox](https://github.com/github.com/netbox-community) xists to empower network engineers.
+[Netbox](https://github.com/github.com/netbox-community) exists to empower network engineers.
 Since its release in 2016, it has become the go-to solution for modeling and documenting network infrastructure for thousands of organizations worldwide.
 As a successor to legacy IPAM and DCIM applications, NetBox provides a cohesive, extensive, and accessible data model for all things networked.

 ## Configuration Overview